-- A. The surrounding area contains recreation uses, single-family dwellings, and a Continuing Care Retirement Community, The Davis Community, to the east. - B. Bufferyards must be provided between the development and adjacent properties. - C. To date, no evidence has been provided to show that the proposed development will substantially injure the value of adjoining or abutting property.
-Cal Morgan, MAI, SRA, Al-GRS, is currently performing a property value impact analysis and will be present at the Planning Board Hearing on 9/3/20 to present his findings.
+- A. The surrounding area contains recreation uses, single-family dwellings, and a Continuing Care Retirement Community, The Davis Community, to the east. - B. Bufferyards must be provided between the development and adjacent properties. - C. Cal Morgan, MAI, SRA, AI-GRS, has performed a property value impact analysis for the development and found that the proposed modification will have no negative impact on adjacent property values.